I Slow Danced With A Stranger In The Back of A Plane

 Three years prior I was in the exact same situation with Katie at 7 months, but THOSE people got a screaming baby!
 What was the diff?

 I am not really of the opinion that babies need a lot of gear.
 My attempt to register at Babies R’ Us during my pregnancy was laughable (there was nothing there that we needed!).
 But there are a few things I consider essential.
 Tops on my list is the Boba.
 I tried other carriers when Katie was young, but most of them left deep, red, angry grooves on my shoulders after an hour or so.
 In the end I gave up and just carried her everywhere.

 And visited my chiropractor very, very often.

-My chiro, possibly in an attempt to save me some money this time around, recommended the Boba to me.
+My chiro, possibly in an attempt to save me some money this time around, recommended the Boba carrier to me.
 As if there weren’t already a million reasons to love her, this cinches it.

-What Makes Boba Unique?
+What Makes the Boba Carrier Unique?